best chef, mid-atlantic region

 Pernot is credited for introducing Nuevo Latino cuisine to Philadelphia.
-His restaurant ¡Pasión! earned an impressive list of accolades including awards from Gourmet, Philadelphia Magazine and Fodor’s.
-Pernot was named Esquire’s “Chef of the Year” in 1999.
-Additionally, he received two of the most prestigious awards given in the food industry: The James Beard Award for “Best Chef of the Mid-Atlantic Region” and “Best Single Subject Cookbook” for Ceviche: Seafood, Salads and Cocktails with a Latino Twist.
+While owner of ¡Pasion!
+Pernot earned an impressive list of accolades including awards from Gourmet, Philadelphia Magazine and Fodor’s.
+Pernot was named Esquire’s “Chef of the Year.”
+Additionally, he received two of the most prestigious awards given in the food industry.
+The James Beard Award for “Best Chef of the Mid-Atlantic Region” and “Best Single Subject Cookbook” for Ceviche: Seafood, Salads and Cocktails with a Latino Twist.